 Based on our experience both regions are well known for their whites (especially the Chardonnays), but the main difference is that Napa produces some of the best Cabernet Sauvignon's in the world and Sonoma is all about Pinot Noir.

 Cabernet's are generally fuller body, with more tannins and deeper flavors.
 As noted at the start of this guide, we generally shy away from tannin-rich wines, but were impressed to find some that were still quite enjoyable during our visit.

 Pinot Noir's tend to be a bit lighter, with less tannins notable on the palate.
 Naturally, it should be no surprise that we gravitated to Sonoma for this very reason, and our bottle haul to take home shows this.

-The biggest surprise to us was at Iron Horse for their previously mentioned champagnes.
+The biggest surprise to us was at Iron Horse for their previously mentioned sparkling wines.
 If you are a fan of bubbly, there is no question- this is the spot for you.
-Although we would recommend doing a flight of red followed by a flight of Champagne rather than doing them side-by-side like we did here.
+Although we would recommend doing a flight of red followed by a flight of sparkling rather than doing them side-by-side like we did here.
 That was on us.

 That being said, it is possible to find these wines available in all regions, but you should not be surprised to find that Napa is heavy in Cabernet's while Sonoma is heavy in Pinot Noirs as a good rule of thumb.